General Rules and Regulations for studying in France

 Moral and psychological assistance

-Because your well-being is our priority, we offer you a unique access to a moral and psychological assistance platform with complete services to inform you and allow you to talk to professionals in your language.
+Because your well-being is our priority, we offer you a unique access to a moral and psychological assistance platform, called Eutelmed with complete services to inform you and allow you to talk to professionals in your language.

 Association HUGO

-Because school bullying can affect people of all ages and backgrounds, the association Hugo, created by a graduate of Sup de Pub, helps you if you are going through such situations.
-Do not hesitate to contact the association, its team will be the most able to advise you when it comes to dealing with harassment.
+Because bullying at school can affect people of all ages and backgrounds, the Hugo association, set up by a Sup de Pub graduate, is here to help you if you find yourself in such situations.
+Don’t hesitate to contact the association, whose team will be able to advise you when it comes to dealing with harassment.

 STUDYING WITH A DISABILITY WITHIN THE OMNES EDUCATION GROUP

-In all OMNES Education schools, efforts are constantly being made to improve the quality of reception of students with disabilities, which has been recognized by the Qualiopi certification since early 2021.
+In all OMNES Education schools, efforts are constantly being made to improve the quality of assistance for students with disabilities, recognized moreover by certification under the Qualiopi reference system since early 2021.

 As part of its social and environmental approach, equal opportunities and education for all are essential rights that the OMNES Education Group wishes to defend for all its students.

-OMNES Education’s primary goal is not only to facilitate access to higher education for students with disabilities, but also to provide them with the comfort of daily work so that they can devote themselves to their studies with complete peace of mind.
+The primary aim of OMNES Education is not only to facilitate disabled students’ access to higher education, but also to offer them the comfort of daily work so that they can devote themselves to their studies with complete peace of mind.

-Aware that it is not always easy to talk about one’s disability outside of a private setting, and that the disability is not always visible, OMNES Education does everything possible to allow the student to be in the best possible conditions of confidence and discretion to confide in us about their disability.
+Aware that it’s not always easy to talk about a disability outside a private setting, and that disabilities are not always visible, OMNES Education does everything in its power to ensure that students have the best possible conditions of confidence and discretion in which to confide in us about their disability.

 The disability may be temporary or permanent.
-In all cases, solutions exist and students have the possibility of being accompanied.
-To initiate these steps, students must contact the disability advisor.
+In all cases, solutions exist and students have the option of being accompanied.
+To initiate these procedures, students should contact their disability advisor.

 Our Omnes Education Team

-Even if the disability advisor remains the first point of contact, all the school’s departments can provide assistance to the student according to his/her needs.
-It is the collaboration between the student, the advisor and the different services of the school that will allow a successful accompaniment.
+Although the disability advisor remains the first point of contact, all the school’s departments can help students according to their needs.
+It’s the collaboration between the student, the advisor and the school’s various departments that will ensure successful support.

-Even if they have not declared their disability upon admission, students can turn to the advisor for help with internships, international travel, exams or, more generally, whenever they feel the need to be accompanied in their studies.
+Even if they have not declared their disability on admission, students can turn to the advisor for help with internships, international travel, exams or, more generally, whenever they feel the need for support with their studies.

-However,anticipation is the most important element in the success of the support process, so it is important to plan ahead if the student wishes to benefit from accommodations for a specific deadline (internship, exam, etc.).
+However, anticipation is the most important element in the success of support initiatives, so it is important to plan ahead if the student wishes to benefit from accommodation for a specific deadline (internship, exam…).

-The diagram below shows that, whatever the stage of the journey within OMNES Education, the student can rely on the disability referent and the various services available within the school.
+The diagram below shows that, whatever the stage of the student’s studies at OMNES Education, he or she can rely on the support of the disability advisor and the various services available within the school.

 Accompanying device